paypal/paypal-checkout-components/docs/frameworks.md

 # Native Framework Bindings

 You can also drop a PayPal Button inline on your page, using a simple `<script>` tag, or with `React.js`, `Angular.js`, or `Ember.js`.
-The button will appear exactly where you place them in your HTML.
+The button will appear exactly where you place it in your HTML.

 ## Script Tag